 Harvard University Common Spaces and the Massachusetts Chess Assocation present Community Chess Weekend at the newly-built Richard A. And Susan F. Smith Campus Center, September 21-23, 2018.
 Register for your spot in Saturday's Open Blitz Qualifier Tournament at MassChess.org today!
 Winners will be seeded into Sunday's Collins Cup Invitational Blitz Tournament, featuring the top masters of Harvard Square.
 If not, come by for open blitz play on Friday evening and a simul with three-time US Champion and GM Larry Christiansen on Saturday afternoon!
 See the flyer below and click here for more details.

-We meet weekly to play chess and hang out every Saturday from 3:00 to 5:00 PM in the Quincy House Bullitt Room on Harvard University's campus.
-Please find directions to the Bullitt Room below.
-All Harvard undergrads, grad students, and staff are more than welcome to come and play!
+We meet to play chess and hang out every Monday night from 7:30 PM to 9:00 PM in the Quincy House d-hall on Harvard University's campus.
+Our meetings are open-play, come-and-go as you please, so feel free to stop by - all Harvard undergrads, grad students, and staff are welcome to come and play.

 Due to Harvard policy, if you are not a Harvard undergrad or grad student and you'd like to show up to club, please email us at email@example.com

 To get to the d-hall (dining hall): Walk into the Quincy courtyard (58 Plympton St) and find the main entrance (on your left if entering from Plympton St).
 Go up the stairs and you're there!